 The region immediately below the far north has distinct winter and summer seasons.
 April to around November is the winter season, but it’s mostly dry with the coldest months being January to March.
 The hot and humid summer arrives in May and it lasts until October.
 The most rainfall occurs between the months of July and September.

-The best time for adventure riding in Central Vietnam could be from mid-January to late August where riders would experiences a hot and dry climate with temperatures reaching well above 30°C. Rainfall increases during the winter months peaking in October and November with the occasional aid of monsoons.
+The best time for adventure riding in Central Vietnam could be from mid-January to late August.
+Riders during those months would experience a hot and dry climate with temperatures reaching well above 30°C. Rainfall increases during the winter months peaking in October and November with the occasional aid of monsoons.
 The southern end of central Vietnam actually experiences a long dry season, typically from January to September.
 The rainy season there runs from October to early December.

 Riders may notice that temperatures are much more constant all year-round when riding in Vietnam’s southern region.
-The climate is split between the wet and dry seasons and the weather becomes hot and dry from November to late April or early May with February to May being hotter and more humid.
+The climate is split between the wet and dry seasons.
+The weather becomes hot and dry from November to late April or early May.
+February to May being hotter and more humid.
 From May until early November the region experiences the wet season with June, July, and August receiving the highest rainfall.
 Rainfall in the form of short-lasting mid-afternoon bursts can be expected throughout the wet season.

 Choose your gear carefully

 Motorcycle gear is designed with the intention of taking on nature.
-If there’s a situation or a riding scenario you can think of, there’s probably gear specifically made for it.
-With Vietnam’s weather in mind, riders should be able to get a pretty good idea of what gear they ought to be wearing.
+If there’s a situation or a riding scenario you can think of in Vietnam, there’s probably motorbike clothing specifically made for it.
+With Vietnam’s weather in mind, riders should be able to get a pretty good idea of the best motorbike clothing they ought to be wearing.

-Most people associate motorcycle riders with blacked out leather jackets and those are still the best when talking about abrasion resistance.
+Most people associate motorcycle riders with blacked-out leather jackets.
+Those are still the best when talking about abrasion resistance.
 But leather is often too hot for Vietnam and would leave you a sweaty mess.

 Textile jackets and mesh jackets give riders protection from the heat and sun but still give great air flow.
 People who don’t ride motorcycles might spot a rider wearing a jacket on a perfectly good sunny day and think, “Wow, he must be cooking inside that jacket!”
 The truth is motorcycle jackets actually come with strategically placed vents that allow cool air to flow in and hot moist air to flow out.
 Vents are a rider’s best friend in a hot and humid climate like Vietnam.

 Other jackets even give riders the ability to carry water with them.
 Riding a bike is thirsty work and most riders tend to get parched when riding long distances without noticing.
-Some jackets come with a hydration bladder and this not only helps the rider remain hydrated, but the cool water in the bladder helps to cool the body.
+Some jackets come with a hydration bladder.
+This not only helps the rider remain hydrated, but the cool water in the bladder helps to cool the body.